chandupriya31/syook-assignment/README.md

 # Features
-User Authentication: Can be logged in using username and password
+User Authentication: Can be logged in using username and password.
-Polls: Can vote to their favourite dish
+Polls: Can vote to their favourite dish.
-Results: Can view the their vote and view points based on others casting Edit the Choice: Users can able edit their own choice
+Results: Can view the their vote and view points based on others casting.
+Edit the Choice: Users can able edit their own choice.
 # Getting Started
 Follow the instruction to get the App running on you're local system.